gheenc/Computational-Methods/pset4/README.md

 Through these tests, I can see that my function works on short and long sequences, easy and difficult alignment choices, and differing penalties.

 **Extra Credit**
 I attempted to paralellize using MPI.
-I wrote this code that uses one rank to calculate the top half and one rank calculate the left half of the matrix.
+I implemented this code that uses one rank to calculate the top half and one rank calculate the left half of the matrix.
 They would then use allgather to share the border values and compute the last matrix values of the bottom right.
 It would then take this last value and continue backwards to find the best score.

 ```python